 "If she's eating pasta, it's a good-quality pasta.
 If she's eating cookies, it's good-quality cookies," he explains.
 "She tries to avoid processed foods and junk foods.
 There's a list of foods that one can eat on any budget that isn't garbage.
 This is a very attainable way to do things, and I think anyone can do it the way she does it."

-Carbs Are Allowed (We’re Not Joking)
+Carbs Are Allowed (No Joke)

 Pasta lovers will flip when they hear that Saladino is totally against low-carb diets.